sparkfun/flux-sdk/docs/iot_aws.md

 * Securely connecting the device
 * How data is posted from the Flux Framework to the AWS Device via it's Shadow

-Currently, the AWS IoT device connection used to post data from the hardware to the IoT AWS Device via the AWS IoT devices **shadow**.
+Currently, the AWS IoT device connection is a single direction - used to post data from the hardware to the IoT AWS Device via the AWS IoT devices **shadow**.
 Configuration information from AWS IoT to the framework is currently not implemented.

 ## General Operation